magoo/risk-measurement/docs/_sources/index.rst.txt

 :doc:`Simple Risk Measurement </index>` is a quantitative toolbox of simplified risk measurement methods.

 It is designed to enhance subject matter experts who work with risk, especially those who professionally mitigate risk.

-It is different from top-down methods founded by governance or compliance needs, and is instead meant to be useful to those who contribute to mitigations.
+Simple Risk Measurement is different from top-down methods founded by governance or compliance needs, and is instead meant to be useful to those who *personally contribute to mitigations*.

 If you are motivated by risk problems, you may find this useful as a starting point as the beginnings of a comprehensive and epistemic approach to risk.